This page details prerelease information and/or media for Undertale.

 Compare the end of this track with the final:

-Various unreleased music tracks were posted to the Undertale Tumblr on the day before the game's 1-year anniversary.
+Various unreleased music tracks were posted to the Undertale Tumblr the day before the game's 1st Anniversary.

 A calmer, less quirky-sounding version of Alphys's theme.
-It was rewritten for the final version because Toby felt it was too similar to "a certain lab song from another game".
+It was rewritten for the final version because Toby felt it was too similar to "a certain lab song from another game" (most likely referring to Dr. Andonuts' lab theme from EarthBound).
+"Here We Are", the theme for the True Lab, appears to be based on this early theme.

 An early version of Undyne's battle theme.
 Although the melody is mostly the same, it has a considerably more melancholy and less aggressive tone compared to the final version due to being written before Toby "really knew Undyne’s personality".